 Overnight in Dong Van and take a walk around the town to the old streets.

-Then we drive on one of the most remote roads in Vietnam from Meo Vac to Bao Lac.
+This morning, we drive to Cao Bang City via Bao Lac town.
 You may encounter various minorities along the ride.
 Besides stunning mountain scenery, the minorities dressed in colorful and unique costumes make the trip more interesting.
-Our simple lunch will be served along the road and we continue drive to Meo Vac town for overnight.
+Our simple lunch will be served along the road and we will arrive in Cao Bang city at around 16:00.